needle-mirror/com.unity.netcode/Documentation~/networked-cube.md

 # Networked Cube

-Make sure you have set up the project correctly using the [installation guide](installation.md) before starting your adventure of creating a simple client-server based simulation.
+Make sure you have set up the project correctly using the [installation guide](installation.md) before starting your adventure (of creating a simple client-server based simulation).

-This tutorial briefly introduces the most common concepts involved in making a client-server based game.
+This tutorial briefly introduces the most common concepts involved in making client-server based games.

 ## Creating an initial Scene

 To begin, set up a way to share data between the client and the server.
-We achieve this separation in Netcode for Entities by creating [a different World](client-server-worlds.md) for the server and each client.
+We achieve this separation in Netcode for Entities by creating [a different World](client-server-worlds.md) for the server and each client (via the [Entities Package](https://docs.unity3d.com/Packages/com.unity.entities@latest)).
 To share data between the server and the client:

 1. Right-click within the Hierarchy window in the Unity Editor.
 2. Select __New Subscene > Empty Scene__...